 Our team can work with your employer and the insurance companies to get you compensation for the following:

 Being injured on the job can be frightening and concerning because you have to place your trust in your employer to ensure you get the help and the coverage you deserve.
-At Kalfus & Nachman PC, our team of experienced workers’ compensation attorneys in Norfolk have the experience you can trust when proceeding in these types of cases.
+At Kalfus & Nachman PC, our team of experienced workers’ comp attorneys in Norfolk have the experience you can trust when proceeding in these types of cases.
 Call our firm today to schedule a free, private consultation—we are located in Norfolk, Newport News, and Roanoke.

 Occupational Injury & Fatality Statistics in Virginia

 According to the Virginia Workers’ Compensation Commission’s (WCC) Annual Report for 2020, there were 45,148 major work-related injuries (that is an increase of 587 compared to the 2018 numbers) and 68,511 (that's a 34% increase compared to 2018) minor work-related injuries reported in Virginia in the documented year.

 The report reveals that: